mitsuan/robotics/VSSUT_robosoccer/readme.md

               <to be explained>

  ## Robot control

    The MCU on the robot receives the data packet about the motion from the PC through the xbee.

    The data consists of three parameters:
-           -x : The required speed in x direction
+   + x : The required speed in x direction
-           -y : The required speed in x direction
+   + y : The required speed in x direction
-           -w : The required angular speed along z-axis
+   + w : The required angular speed along z-axis

            Using the above three parameters and the inverse kinematics matrix, the speed (PWM) and direction of each motor is calculated and the motors are conrolled accordingly.